Poulton was born in Washington, MA and graduated from nearby Wahconah Regional High School where he was a stand-out athlete in varsity hockey.

 Since that time, Poulton has stepped into the ring with the likes of former Major League Baseball Superstar, Jose Canseco, Hollywood Bad Boy Dad, Michael Lohan, and former WWF Wrestling Superstar, Brutus "The Barber" Beefcake...
 All the while, donating the proceeds from his Celebrity Fights to local organizations assisting those suffering from mental illness, etc.

-The next chapter in Poulton's life involves opening his own boxing gym some day, where he can teach both children and adults the discipline and mental stability that comes with training and preparing for a boxing match.
+The next chapter in Poulton's life involved the opening of his own boxing gym, where he teaches both children and adults the discipline and mental stability that comes with training and preparing for a boxing match.

-For the past few years, Poulton has been training members of his community in the homemade boxing ring he built inside the basement of his Pittsfield, MA home.
+Poulton began the next stage of his stories career by training members of his community in the homemade boxing ring he built inside the basement of his Pittsfield, MA home.